brendt/stitcher.io/src/content/blog/2020-04-14-event-sourced.md

 {{ ad:carbon }}

 This project is one of the larger ones we've worked on.
-In the end it will serve hundreds of thousands of users, handle large amounts of financial transactions and standalone tenant-specific installations need to be created on the fly.
+In the end it will serve hundreds of thousands of users, handle large amounts of financial transactions and standalone tenant-specific installations will need to be created on the fly.

 One key requirement is that the product ordering flow — the core of the business — can be easily reported on, as well as tracked throughout history.